-- i) the outlay is posted sub head- wise according to the sanctioned estimate; - ii) expenditure during a month and upto date progress of expenditure should be reviewed with reference to estimate/progress of work and reasons for variation analysed; - iii) old outstanding under the sub-head 'contractors' 'material' and 'labour' be reviewed and their genuineness adjudged.
+- i) the outlay is posted sub head- wise according to the sanctioned estimate; - ii) expenditure during a month and upto date progress of expenditure should be reviewed with reference to estimate/progress of work and reasons for variation analysed; - iii) old outstanding under the sub-head 'Contractors' 'Material' and 'Labour' be reviewed and their genuineness adjudged.
+Other important records to be seen in Divisional Audit.